 Baltimore, MD 21224 map

-Ellen M. Stein, M.D., is an assistant professor of medicine in the Division of Gastroenterology for Johns Hopkins Medicine.
+Ellen M. Stein, M.D., is an associate professor of medicine in the Division of Gastroenterology for Johns Hopkins Medicine.
 Dr. Stein is also the current division director for informatics and the lead Epic physician champion.
 She is board certified in gastroenterology by the American Board of Internal Medicine.